D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Experiments

 \subsection{Datasets}

-Since the existing public training dataset Doc3D \cite{Das2019DewarpNetSD} lacks annotations for horizontal and vertical lines, and obtaining these two lines through visual image processing method will result in several errors.
-Therefore, we refer to the data synthesis methods of DewarpNet \cite{Das2019DewarpNetSD}, DocMAE \cite{Liu2023DocMAEDI}, and LA-DocFlatten \cite{Li2023LayoutawareSD}.
-To synthesize distorted images containing Chinese and English documents as training sets using the public rendering tool blender\footnote{https://pypi.org/project/bpy/}.
+\textbf{Training Dataset.} Since the existing public training dataset Doc3D \cite{Das2019DewarpNetSD} lacks annotations for horizontal and vertical lines, and obtaining these two lines through visual image processing method will result in several errors.
+Therefore, we refer to the data synthesis methods of DewarpNet \cite{Das2019DewarpNetSD}, DocMAE \cite{Liu2023DocMAEDI}, and LA-DocFlatten \cite{Li2023LayoutawareSD} to synthesize distorted images containing Chinese and English documents as training sets using the public rendering tool blender\footnote{https://pypi.org/project/bpy/}.
 English documents come from the development set of PubLayNet \cite{Zhong2019PubLayNetLD}.
 Chinese documents are obtained from the CDLA \cite{li2021cdla}, CDDOD \cite{li2020cross}, and test sets of M6Doc \cite{Cheng_2023_CVPR}.
 These document datasets all have layout annotation information.
-We use the public OCR engine PaddleOCR\footnote{https://github.com/PaddlePaddle/PaddleOCR} to detect the coordinate of text.
+We use the public OCR engine PaddleOCR\footnote{https://github.com/PaddlePaddle/PaddleOCR} to detect the coordinate of text on the original scanned images mentioned above.
 By merging the boundaries of document page and layout, and information of text lines, the masks with horizontal and vertical lines can be obtained separately.
 Using the same rendering method to generate distorted results for these two masks and the scanned image.
+Furthermore, each distorted image incorporates diverse realistic textures background and natural lighting conditions to enhance its realism.

 About 110K warped images are synthesized, named {\itshape DocDewarpHV}.
-Some samples are shown in Figure ~\ref{fig:3views}.
-Table ~\ref{Data_statistics} shows the statistics of our proposed warped training dataset and the comparison with Doc3D \cite{Das2019DewarpNetSD}.
+Some samples are shown in Figure~\ref{fig:3views}.
+Table~\ref{Data_statistics} shows the statistics of our proposed warped training dataset and the comparison with Doc3D \cite{Das2019DewarpNetSD}.
 During the synthesis process, we randomly add background as interference.
 In addition to distorted images, it also contains 3D coordinates, UV map, horizontal and vertical line masks.
-In order to promote further exploration of document rectification task in the research community, we will open source this training dataset\footnote{https://github.com/xiaomore/DocDewarpHV}.
+In order to promote further exploration of document rectification task in the research community, we will open source this training dataset.

 \textbf{DocUNet Benchmark.} The benchmark introduced by Ma \etal\cite{Ma2018DocUNetDI}, which is the first application of deep learning in this task.
 This benchmark has been widely used in recent research, featuring 130 distorted images of documents in natural settings, captured using mobile devices.
 The dataset encompasses a diverse array of document types, including bills, papers, and posters.